Digital-Preservation-Finland/knowledge-base/docs/database/text_xml/xmllint/Schema-definition-probably-missing-from-XML-catalog/index.rst

 Analysis
 ========

-The schema for the document is missing from the schema catalog.
-A known repair is to add the schema to the schema catalog.
+['The schema for the document is missing from the schema catalog.
+A known repair is to add the schema to the schema catalog.']

 Is it a bug in the validating software? - no